tattn/TTScanView/README.md

 ```

 ### Manually
-Add manually:

-1. Add TTScanView.swift to your project.
+Add TTScanView.swift to your project.
-2. Link QuartzCore.

 ## Examples